rustycache/phree-agent/README.md

 # phree-agent
-Simple agent to register content and capture simple metrics on usage
+Simple agent to register content and usage